-• Students and teachers may visit the library during normal library hours throughout the day, and also before school.

-- Acceptable activities of patrons include the selection of books, taking Accelerated Reader quizzes on the computer, researching on the internet, and engaging in quiet reading and learning activities. - The library is not a venue for socializing. - Students, Grades 1 5, are taught to refer to their reading range ("ZPD" in the Accelerated Reader Program) when selecting books.
-At least one of their (maximum) two books must be within this range.
-The other book choice can be a "free" book (one that is not within their ZPD), but only if this is a picture book or a non-fiction book.
-Chapter books must always be within their reading range as established in the AR Program, or meeting their reading teacher's approval. - The teacher or Teacher Associate remains with the students for the weekly library class in order to assist students in their selection of books. - Students may check out books for 1 week (Nursery 2nd Grade) and 2 weeks (Grades 3 5).
-There is no fine for overdue books, but damaged or lost books must be paid for. - All patrons are requested to use quiet voices at all times and be respectful not to disrupt a library class that is in session. - No food or drink is permitted in the library. - English is the language of the school and of the library.
+- Students and teachers may visit the library during normal library hours throughout the day, and also before school. - Acceptable activities of patrons include the selection of books, taking Accelerated Reader quizzes on the computer, researching on the internet, and engaging in quiet reading and learning activities. - The library is not a venue for socializing. - Students, Gr.
+1 5, are taught to refer to their reading range ("ZPD" in the Accelerated Reader Program) when selecting books.
+At least one of their (maximum) two books must be within this range. - Students, Gr.
+1 5, are able to check out a "free" book (one that is not within their ZPD) only if this is a picture book or a non-fiction book.
+Chapter books must always be within their reading range as established in the AR Program. - The teacher or Teacher Associate remains with the students for the weekly library class in order to assist students in their selection of books. - Students may check out books for 1 week (Nursery 2nd Grade) and 2 weeks (Grades 3 5).
+There is no fine for overdue books, but damaged or lost books must be paid for. - All patrons are requested to use quiet voices at all times and be respectful of the library class in session, if any. - No food or drink is permitted in the library.